The battle of analog and digital concepts or harmony in their co-existence?

 9. Once all your digital tracks, already pre-mixed, are going to an analog mixer or a summing box (via D/A conversion), you are ready to mix via analog means.
 The question now is, on what type of master recorder do you print your final mix onto?

-Stage 2: while going out your DAW via D/A stage, use as much outboard gear as you can get your hands on to EQ, compress, or manipulate your track's individual sound and then use the output of your outboard gear to go into your summing box or analog mixer.
+while going out your DAW via D/A stage, use as much outboard gear as you can get your hands on to EQ, compress, or manipulate your track's individual sound and then use the output of your outboard gear to go into your summing box or analog mixer.
 Record back to your DAW for easy comparison and A/B test to hear the difference.
 Most mixes come alive, especially if you used high-end outboard gear, which is either tube based or solid state class A or A/B design.
 Vintage Neve, Studer, Neumann, Pultec, Lang, Langevin, Telefunken, Manley, Tube-Tech, Universal Audio, LA2A, etc come to mind here.
 Some are great for some instruments, others work great on most sources.
 There is never one unit to do it all however - sorry.

-10. When your mastering engineer received a properly mixed record using analog mixing technique (either via tape or not), he or she will have a big smile on their face.
+10. When your mastering engineer receives a properly mixed record using analog mixing technique (either via tape or not), he or she will have a big smile on their face.
 They no longer will have to fight for your mix to sound warm and dynamic and all they have to worry about is the levels of all tracks in comparison and overall balance when using it for radio broadcast or online streaming.
 When mix is recorded to a tape, mastering should be done via digital means exclusively to preserve the original sound of the tape and avoid additional AD/DA conversion, which degrades the original sound of the mix noticeably.
 More on this in my next section, called ABOUT MASTERING.